 What is intracytoplasmic sperm injection (ICSI)?

-Intracytoplasmic sperm injection (ICSI) is when a single sperm is injected into an egg.
+Intracytoplasmic sperm injection (ICSI) is an additional step to IVF.
+ICSI is the process by which a single sperm is injected into an egg.
 The fertilised egg is then placed into the uterus.

 Am I a candidate for ICSI?

 If you are having trouble naturally conceiving and you have been told that you (or your partner) have a low sperm count, you may be a good candidate for intracytoplasmic sperm injection (ICSI).

 To determine whether this fertility treatment is right for you, speak with your doctor about your options.

 What is ICSI?